Remploy: Factory closures

 In 2007, Remploy management announced proposals to close 42 Remploy factories; this was later reduced to 28 after heated debates at the TUC and Labour conferences, with then-Work and Pensions minister Peter Hain requiring proposed factory closures to have ministerial approval.
 Eventually, 29 factories were closed in 2008.

 In December 2010, the Coalition government commissioned a review of the government's special employment programmes for disabled people.
 The review was carried out by Liz Sayce, the head of RADAR, the largest disability campaigning organisation in the country, and was published in early 2012.
 The review concluded that there would be inevitably be people who failed to benefit from whatever the government did, but that the best use of government money would be to concentrate on getting disabled people into mainstream work, rather than subsidising disabled-only factories.

 The Coalition government announced that it would generally accept the report, and consequently would withdraw its subsidy to Remploy factories.
 This led to Remploy's proposing to immediately close the 36 least financially viable factories, among its 54 remaining factories, potentially making 1,700 workers redundant.

 Thirty-three factories were eventually closed in 2012, with the loss of 1,752 jobs.
 Of these, one – Bristol – was the subject of a viable bid (from The Rehab Group), but the bidder subsequently withdrew.
 An additional factory, among the 36 that had been threatened with immediate closure, was sold to Nationwide Filters Company Ltd; the factory, based in Barrow-in-Furness, had manufactured air filters.

 The future of the remaining 20 sites remained unclear, but in December 2012 ministers said some would close, while others might become independent businesses without government funding.
 The fate of these 20 remaining sites were as follows:

 In addition, the Cook with Care business, based in Liverpool, was spun off into a Social Enterprise.
 Also the CCTV image monitoring business was sold to Enigma CCTV Ltd, a subsidiary of Enigma Security Solutions Ltd, on 17 December 2013.

 Privatisation

 In July 2014, the Department for Work and Pensions (DWP) announced that it was looking for Remploy Employment Services to leave government control, by way of a joint venture between a private company and Remploy's employees.
 In March 2015, it was confirmed that Remploy would become owned by US service provider Maximus (70%) and an employee trust (30%).
 The transfer of ownership was completed on 7 April 2015.

+On 9 April 2015, the residual Remploy company was renamed Disabled People's Employment Corporation (GB) Ltd while it was wound down, before being dissolved on 3 June 2024.